dsi-clinic/the-clinic/tutorials/clinic-computer-setup.md

 You need to have access to a command line terminal for many of the tools that are used.
 If you have a Mac you can find the command line / terminal using the `terminal` application.

-On Windows machines you will need to install _Windows Subsystem for Linux_ ("WSL") and Ubuntu.
+On Windows machines you will need to install _Windows Subsystem for Linux Version 2_ ("WSL2") and Ubuntu.
 To do this, follow the instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install). **Importantly** windows has a terminal called PowerShell which _is not_ the same as a unix terminal.
 If you aren't sure which one you are running, the windows version's prompt will generally looks something like `C:\`.

 **Verification:** Make sure that you can open your terminal app and type in the following without getting an error: